florianheller/JoyWingVisualizer/README.md

 # Compile / Run
 Run the Python script from the visualizer-Folder on you computer.
 The title bar will show you your IP-address and port.
 To run this example you have to set the WiFi credentials and the IP-address of your computer in the Arduino sketch and upload it to your Wifi-enabled Feather board.

+# Acknowledgements
+This work was UHasselt and Flanders Make.